RickStrahl/DeleteFiles/Readme.md

 # West Wind DeleteFiles
-**Windows utility to delete files recursively, optionally based on a time offset with support for deep file nesting**
+**Windows utility to delete files and folders recursively, optionally based on a time offset with support for deep file nesting**

-This small Console utility deletes files recursively and allows filtering files by date.
+This small Console utility deletes files and folders recursively and allows filtering files by date.

 * Delete files with simple file specs like `c:\temp\*.*`
 * Recursively delete files down the folder hierarchy (-r switch)